DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 Sniffer
 ----------

 A "sniffer" is a device (often made with an Arduino) that connects to the track to read the data packets and display them as the human readable DCC commands on a serial monitor.
 It is also sometimes called a "PACKET analyzer" which shouldn't be confused with "LOGIC analyzer" in the next section.
+We recommend using our `DCCInspector-EX <../../download/dcc-inspector-ex.html>`_ sketch.

 .. image:: ../../_static/images/tools/sniffer_out1.png
    :align: left